Information regarding browser or device support

 If you’re a Jackson Hewitt client and choose the Serve® American Express card, you may receive your refund as early as the same day it's released by the IRS – up to two days faster than standard direct deposit!

-If you claim the Earned Income Tax Credit: Don’t be concerned if you file your taxes as soon as you’re able and don’t get a refund within 21 days (about 3 weeks).
-By law, the IRS holds all tax returns for those who claim the EITC until mid-February, and those refunds are generally released on February 15.
+If you claim the Earned Income Tax Credit or the Child Tax Credits: Don’t be concerned if you file your taxes as soon as you’re able and don’t get a refund within 21 days (about 3 weeks).
+By law, the IRS holds all tax returns for those who claim the EITC and/or the Child Tax Credits until mid-February, and those refunds can't be released before February 15.
 This gives the IRS more time to match returns with the information it has on file, generally because people who claim this credit are getting big tax refunds and the IRS wants to ensure it’s not a fraudulent return.

 How do I track the status of my federal refund?